You are here

 Foods that are good sources of calcium are often high in phosphorus.
 Your dietitian or healthcare provider will tell you if you need to limit calcium.
 Before taking any over-the-counter vitamin D or calcium supplements, talk to your healthcare provider.

-Most people in the early stages of kidney disease do not need to limit how much fluids they drink.
+Most people in the early stages of kidney disease do not need to limit how much fluid they drink.
 If you do not know your stage of kidney disease, ask your healthcare provider.
 If your kidney disease worsens, your dietitian or healthcare provider can let you know if you need to limit fluids and how much to drink each day.
+Fluids may need to be limited based on how much urine you make each day, and if fluid build-up in your body is causing swelling or stress on your heart or lungs.

-Every person is different.
+Every person is different in terms of the calories they need each day.
 Calories are like fuel.
 If you don’t eat enough, your body will take protein from the muscles for energy.
-It’s important to make sure you get the right amount of calories or you may get weak and cause damage to the kidneys.
-Eating the proper amount of calories will:
+It’s important to make sure you get the right number of calories.
+If you don’t, you may get weak and damage your kidneys.
+Eating the right number of calories will:

 • Help you stay at a healthy weight